What’s Seasonal Affective Disorder?

 Even an overcast day can pack 10,000 to 25,000 lux.
 That’s why good interior lighting, although cheering, doesn’t get to the heart of our biological need.

 Instead, you need to boost the daylight inside your home, known as daylighting.
 Try these methods:

 1. Trim tree branches and shrubs that block sunlight.
 An added benefit: Cutting back foliage so it’s at least 2 feet away from your house helps prevent water damage to your roofing and siding.
 Cost: $50 for pruning tools.

 2. Add a solar light tube.
 A 10- to 14-inch reflective solar tube is a relatively simple way to bring outdoor light into otherwise dim areas of your home, such as hallways.
-Cost: $500, installed on a one-story house.
+Cost: $500 to $1,000, installed.

 4. Add windows.
 If you have the wall space, consider letting in more daylight with a new window.
 Cost for a 3-by-5-foot window: $1,000 to $1,500, installed.

 6. Replace a solid exterior door with an all- or partial-glass door, or a door with glass sidelights.
-Cost: An upscale door replacement is $5,000 to $10,000.
+Cost: Starting around $1,800, but prices can go up dramatically for upscale replacements.

 7. Open curtains and blinds so they don’t block natural light.
 Make a habit of opening your window coverings first thing in the morning.
 Cost: $0